opensearch-project/opensearch-build/README.md

 ### Creating a New Version

 OpenSearch and OpenSearch Dashboards are distributed as bundles that include both core engines and plugins.
 Each new OpenSearch release process starts when any one component increments a version, typically on the `main` branch.
 For example, [OpenSearch#1192](https://github.com/opensearch-project/OpenSearch/pull/1192) incremented the version to 2.0.
-The [automation process in this repo](.github/workflows/manifests.yml) will notice this change and create a new manifest in [manifests](./manifests).
-[Another workflow](.github/workflows/releases.yml) will open an issue for this new release.
-A job is then (manually) added to the OpenSearch Jenkins CI to start building this new version.
+The [manifest automation workflow](.github/workflows/manifests.yml) will notice this change, and make a pull request (e.g. [opensearch-build#514](https://github.com/opensearch-project/opensearch-build/pull/514)) that adds a new manifest (e.g. [opensearch-2.0.0.yml](manifests/2.0.0/opensearch-2.0.0.yml).
+After that's merged, a GitHub issue is automatically opened by [this workflow](.github/workflows/releases.yml) to make a new release using [this release template](.github/ISSUE_TEMPLATE/release_template.md) (e.g. [opensearch-build#566](https://github.com/opensearch-project/opensearch-build/issues/566)).
+Existing and new components [(re)onboard into every release](ONBOARDING.md) by submitting pull requests to each version's manifest.

 ### Building and Testing an OpenSearch Distribution